Belgae: Etymology

-The consensus among linguists is that the ethnic name Belgae comes from the Proto-Celtic root *belg- or *bolg- meaning "to swell (particularly with anger/battle fury/etc.)", cognate with the Dutch adjective gebelgd "very angry" (weak perfect participle of the verb belgen "to become angry") and verbolgen "being angry" (strong perfect participle of obsolete verbelgen "to make angry"), as well as the Old English verb belgan, "to be angry" (from Proto-Germanic *balgiz), derived ultimately from the Proto-Indo-European root *bhelgh- ("to swell, bulge, billow").
+The consensus among linguists is that the ethnic name Belgae probably comes from the Proto-Celtic root *belg- or *bolg- meaning "to swell (particularly with anger/battle fury/etc.)", cognate with the Dutch adjective gebelgd "very angry" (weak perfect participle of the verb belgen "to become angry") and verbolgen "being angry" (strong perfect participle of obsolete verbelgen "to make angry"), as well as the Old English verb belgan, "to be angry" (from Proto-Germanic *balgiz), derived ultimately from the Proto-Indo-European root *bhelgh- ("to swell, bulge, billow").
 Thus, a Proto-Celtic ethnic name *Bolgoi could be interpreted as "the people who swell (particularly with anger/battle fury)".

 Origins of the Belgae

+In Julius Caesar's Latin terminology, Belgium was a geographical region comprising territories of the Bellovaci, Ambiani, Atrebates, and Veromandui.
+These four communities are widely thought to have been the original Belgae in Gaul.

-Julius Caesar describes Gaul at the time of his conquests (58–51 BC) as divided into three parts, inhabited by the Aquitani in the southwest, the Gauls of the biggest central part, who in their own language were called Celtae, and the Belgae in the north.
-Each of these three parts was different in terms of customs, laws and language.
+Caesar also defined the Belgae in a broader sense when he described them as inhabiting the northernmost of the three major divisions of Gaul at the time of his conquests (58–51 BC), along with by the Aquitani in the southwest, the Gauls in the biggest central part, who in their own language were called Celtae.
+Each of these three parts, he wrote, differed in terms of customs, laws and language.
 He noted that the Belgae, were "the bravest, because they are furthest from the civilization and refinement of [our] Province, and merchants least frequently resort to them, and import those things which tend to effeminate the mind; and they are the nearest to the Germans, who dwell beyond the Rhine, with whom they are continually waging war".
 Ancient sources such as Caesar are not always clear about the things used to define ethnicity today.
 While Caesar or his sources described the Belgae as distinctly different from the Gauls, Strabo stated that the differences between the Celts (Gauls) and Belgae in countenance, language, politics and way of life was a small one, unlike the difference between the Aquitanians and Celts.
 The fact that the Belgae were living in Gaul means that in one sense they were Gauls.
 This may be Caesar's meaning when he says "The Belgae have the same method of attacking a fortress as the rest of the Gauls".

-Caesar in Bello Gallico, II.4 wrote:
+Inconsistently, Caesar in Bello Gallico, II.4 also contrasted them with Gauls: